RobPerham/Kana-Party/README.md

 # Kana-Party

 MY AIM for this Project
-this is webiste is for help me learn as tool help me build word in differnet langs
+this is website is for help me learn as a tool help me build words in different langs